Pilot Dies After Falling From Hot-Air Balloon In Vermont

 None of the other passengers were injured, police said.

-Boland’s body was taken to the Medical Examiner’s office in Burlington for an autopsy.READ MORE: 3 Seriously Injured After Falling Off Ladder At Norwood Apartment Complex
+Boland’s body was taken to the Medical Examiner’s office in Burlington for an autopsy.READ MORE: 2 Children, Driver Injured In School Bus Crash In Reading

 According to WCAX, Boland was an experienced pilot who had logged thousands of hours in hot-air balloons over a 50-year career.